theodi/data-publish-list/README.md

 	* *tools that are easier to use*
 	* *better tools for checking and ensuring quality of the published data*
 	* *better integration between tools in the publishing workflow*
 * Includes a link to a [register of open source tools](https://docs.google.com/spreadsheets/d/11yyev1MyDZqR7iS0FgLqwgCe_D3XkS--97x0b6cNeF0/edit#gid=2015018097)

 **[Using CSV file format](https://www.gov.uk/guidance/using-csv-file-format)  | UK Government Digital Service**
 * Aimed at people working in the UK government, but contains lots of good points
-* ‘ [Setting up your CSV file](https://www.gov.uk/guidance/using-csv-file-format#setting-up-your-csv-file) ’ describes the basics of well-formatted CSVs
+* ‘[Setting up your CSV file](https://www.gov.uk/guidance/using-csv-file-format#setting-up-your-csv-file)’ describes the basics of well-formatted CSVs
 * Includes useful advice on when and when not to use CSV files.

 **[Tidy data](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html)  | Hadley Wickham**